Supported accommodation services policy

 Supported accommodation is a model of care that responds to the needs of workers who have multiple physical, sensory and/or cognitive disabilities arising from their work-related injury or illness which impacts significantly on their capacity for independent living.
 The care provided may relate to physical assistance and/or assistance required to address cognitive and psychological issues.

-- are identified as being the most appropriate and enabling response to a worker's clinically justified care and support needs
+• Are identified as being the most appropriate and enabling response to a worker's clinically justified care and support needs.

-- optimise functional independence and actively support the worker to achieve their independence; goals
+• Optimise functional independence and actively support the worker to achieve their independence goals.

-- are delivered using a worker centred approach
+• Are delivered using a worker centred approach.

 Supported accommodation services may provide personal care, domestic and community services, supervision, nursing care, or a combination of all of these.

-Supported accommodation facilities should offer:
+Supported accommodation facilities should offer the following.

-- a 'home-like' environment with furnishings
+• A 'home-like' environment with furnishings.

-- standard equipment appropriate to the worker’s care and support needs
+• Standard equipment appropriate to the worker’s care and support needs.

-- varied meal choices with high nutritional value
+• Varied meal choices with high nutritional value.

-- appropriate staffing to meet all personal care needs of the worker
+• Appropriate staffing to meet all personal care needs of the worker.

-- accommodation that is clean, hygienic and kept in good repair
+• Accommodation that is clean, hygienic and kept in good repair.

-The Agent can consider engaging a case manager to facilitate admission into a supported accommodation facility in circumstances where a worker requires additional support.
+The agent can consider engaging a case manager to facilitate admission into a supported accommodation facility in circumstances where a worker requires additional support.

 Definitions